bchainhub/foxar/docs/dev/architecture.md

 ### `config/`

-Includes all of orbitalis's settings and how to get them
+Includes all of foxar's settings and how to get them

 ### `cli/`